costa-rica/NewsNexus10Db/docs/DATABASE_OVERVIEW.md

 - **Article → ArticleStateContract** (1:Many): Articles can be associated with multiple states
 - **Article → ArticleKeywordContract** (1:Many): Articles can have multiple keywords/categorizations
+- **Article → ArticleEntityWhoCategorizedArticleContract** (1:Many): Articles can be categorized with keyword and rating data
+- **Article → ArticleEntityWhoCategorizedArticleContracts02** (1:Many): Articles can be categorized with flexible key-value metadata
 - **Article → ArticleContent** (1:Many): Articles can have multiple content versions
 - **Article → ArticleReportContract** (1:Many): Articles can appear in multiple reports
 - **Article → ArticleReviewed** (1:Many): Articles can have multiple review records